mzunhammer/PlaceboImagingMetaAnalysis/README.md

 e-mail: matthias.zunhammer@uk-essen.de

-Start at A_Run_All_Analyses.m to get an overview of analyses.
+see: A_Run_All_Analyses.m for an overview of analyses.

 Analysis requires:
 – MATLAB 2016b or newer